F7

 - Verify cookware: Use a flat-bottomed, ferrous (magnetic) pan that covers most of the cooking zone.
 Test with a magnet; it should stick firmly to the base.

-- Clean the glass: Wipe the hob surface and ensure there is no large spill, foil, or object between the pan and glass.
+- Clean the glass: Wipe the hob surface and ensure there is no large spill, foil, or object between the pan and the glass.

 - Try another zone: If the same pan works on other zones, the problem is local to the affected coil or module.